00start/ring-home-security/docs/e2e-governance-agent.md

   - Each epic must have at least one happy-path journey test

 audit_queries:
-  - "Which P0 stories have incomplete acceptance criteria coverage?"
+  - 'Which P0 stories have incomplete acceptance criteria coverage?'
-  - "Which user journeys lack E2E test representation?"
+  - 'Which user journeys lack E2E test representation?'
-  - "What is the overall UX test coverage by epic?"
+  - 'What is the overall UX test coverage by epic?'
 ```

 ---